 - Nursing homes and long-term care facilities

-Our Oceanside medical malpractice lawyers will investigate what role, if any, a facility played in your injury, then we will work through the paces to ensure the relevant parties pay for your losses.
+Our Oceanside medical malpractice lawyers will investigate each facility’s role in your injury.
+We will meticulously deconstruct the circumstances of the malpractice that caused your injuries to ensure the relevant parties are held responsible for your losses.

 Researching and Investigating Your Medical Malpractice Case

-With 25 years representing the injured people of Long Island, the legal team at Friedman & Simon, L.L.P knows the intricacies of the medical care industry.
+With over 30 years of experience in representing the injured people of Long Island, the legal team at Friedman & Simon, L.L.P. knows the intricacies of the medical care industry.
 We know where to look for evidence to connect the liable party(s) to your injuries.

 Some of the places we will search for such evidence include: